Exawind/amr-wind/docs/sphinx/walkthrough/precursor.rst

 .. literalinclude:: ./spinup_inp.txt
    :linenos:

+.. collapse:: Further details about some input arguments

+   ABLForcing is the source term that pushes the flow field to a target velocity.
+That target velocity is specified by ``incflo.velocity``.
+   The ABLForcing vector term is proportional to the difference between the target velocity and the xy-planar average velocity at the ``abl_forcing_height``.
+The ABLForcing term is applied uniformly to the entire domain and is intended to mimic the atmospheric pressure gradient in the context of a periodic domain.

+   BoussinesqBuoyancy implements the effect of buoyancy based on differences between the local temperature and a reference temperature.
+   CoriolisForcing represents the effect of the rotation of the earth on the flow field.

+   Predominantly, the ``ABL`` arguments refer to details of the initial conditions, which also allow for perturbations designed to trip the onset of turbulence.
+However, the ``surface_`` details and the ``kappa`` value inform the wall model at the lower boundary.

 We are going to run the spinup simulation for a duration of two hours.
 The spinup simulation features a fairly small domain with a coarse uniform grid resolution of 20 m and does not employ any grid refinement.